verryshadow/ExpDesign_SetRank/README.md

 ./eval.sh ../../results/s2/setRank.run setRank
 ```

-The commands works similar for the dataset trec and for all baseline algorithm.
+The commands works similarly for the dataset trec and for all baseline algorithms.

 ## Significance Testing
 The pytrec-eval repository contains a file for significance testing, which was reused by us.
 The file can be found in the following directory ttps://github.com/jmshen1994/SetRank/blob/master/pytrec_eval/examples/statistical_significance.py.